diegoquintanav/dlt-tutorial/docs/en/1-getting-started.md

 A devcontainer is provided for this tutorial.
 If you are using VSCode _and_ have docker installed, you can open this folder in a _devcontainer_and have everything set up for you.
 See <https://code.visualstudio.com/docs/devcontainers/containers> for more information on devcontainers.

+## Use GitHub Codespaces

+If you don't want to set up anything locally, you can use GitHub Codespaces to run this tutorial entirely in the cloud.
+Simply fork this repository and open it in a new Codespace.

 ### Postgres database connection settings from inside the devcontainer

 If you are using the devcontainer, the Postgres database can be accessed at `postgres:5432` with the same credentials as above.